Results that matter,

 - Who require switching medication

-The literature is full of publications on the problem of adherence with patients taking oral antipsychotics.
-It is equally full of publications acknowledging that lack of insight into patient treatment failures is a problem.
+There are extensive publications on the problem of adherence with patients taking oral antipsychotics.
+It is equally acknowledged that lack of insight into patient treatment failures is a problem.
 It is also clear that blood level testing can be an aid in the treatment of patients on antipsychotics.

-Your patients will likely have questions about MyCare Psychiatry test.
+Your patients will likely have questions about MyCare Psychiatry tests.
 Below are possible responses to commonly asked questions: